turistu/odds-n-ends/firefox/pastejack.md

 **Update:** a virtually identical [patch] was added to mozilla-central on Oct 26 2023, but without referencing or addressing the issue mentioned in the paragraph above.
-The patch has made its way since then into the 120.0b5 developer/beta version of firefox.
+The patch has made its way since then into the firefox-120.0b5 developer/beta version.

 [patch]: https://hg.mozilla.org/mozilla-central/rev/88e0043c5aa4234dada941ac2fd0ded875210508